BartekCK/turbo-boilerplate/README.md

 - `@apps/express-api`: This is an Express.js application.
 It also includes a shared folder, which can be imported and used in other parts of your project.
 - `@apps/nest-api`: This is a Nest.js application, which also uses shared data transfer objects (DTOs) from the Express API application.
+- `@apps/csr-react-vite`: This is a Create React App application with Vite.
+It is a client-side rendered (CSR) React application that uses Vite for faster development and better performance.

 ## Libs